-Are you possessive or controlling of your partner? if you are it could be damaging your current and future relationships.
+Are you jealous, possessive or controlling of your partner? if you are, it could be damaging your current and future relationships.

 Being controlling doesn’t just negatively affect your partner, you are also sabotaging your own success and happiness.
 If you want to improve on your overly possessive tendencies, then you need to understand why you feel the need to be possessive.

 Why is somebody controlling or possessive?

 Being possessive is often a mask for having low self esteem.
 It can also indicate issues with controlling emotions, jealously being an obvious one, also generally having issues with trust.
 Wanting to know where your partner is and what they are doing 24 7 is subtly or not so subtly saying many things.

-Jealousy is an absolutely normal and healthy emotion to feel and it can actually do your relationship good from showing it from time to time, it shows your partner that you care, which is complimentary.
+Jealousy is an absolutely normal and healthy emotion to feel.
+It can actually do your relationship good from showing it from time to time, it shows your partner that you care, which is complimentary.
 Like anything it only becomes an issue when the jealousy becomes excessive and starts to become life restricting for the both of you.

 Why is jealousy a problem for some more than others?

 Lower emotional control

 We are all different and some of us have a greater control of our emotions than others.
 This is more of a problem when we are young because we simply have less experience dealing with strong emotions.
 With time and experience our emotional control naturally improves, however it still depends on a person’s genetics, personality traits and life experiences.

 Low self image